indianakernick/STELA/README.md

     }
   )";

-  // Create a log stategy object
+  // Create a log sink
-  // ColorLog implements color logging using escape codes
+  // ColorSink implements color logging using ANSI escape codes
-  // There's also StreamLog which writes to a std::ostream
-  // and NoLog which just does nothing. stela::ColorLog log;
-  // LogPri::status is the lowest logging priority
-  // so we'll get everything
-  log.pri(stela::LogPri::status);
+  // See STELA/log.hpp for the other sinks stela::ColorSink sink;

-  // Create an Abstract Syntax Tree from the source code stela::AST ast = stela::createAST(source, log);
+  // Create an Abstract Syntax Tree from the source code stela::AST ast = stela::createAST(source, sink);
-  // Initialize the builtin types and functions stela::Symbols syms = stela::initModules(log);
+  // Initialize the builtin types and functions stela::Symbols syms = stela::initModules(sink);
-  // Perform semantic analysis (type checking and all that) on the AST stela::compileModule(syms, ast, log);
+  // Perform semantic analysis (type checking and all that) on the AST stela::compileModule(syms, ast, sink);

+  // Make sure LLVM is initialized before you do any code generation stela::initLLVM();

-  // Generate C++ source
+  // Generate LLVM IR
-  // The whole program (with all of the modules) is compiled into one
+  // The whole program (with all of the modules) is compiled to one llvm::Module std::unique_ptr<llvm::Module> module = stela::generateIR(syms, sink);
-  // C++ source file
-  std::string cpp = stela::generateCpp(syms, log);
-  std::ofstream file("program.cpp");
-  if (file.is_open()) {
-    file << cpp;
-  } else {
-    std::cout << "Couldn't open output file\n";
-    return 1;
-  }
+  // Create an executable from the LLVM IR llvm::ExecutionEngine *engine = stela::generateCode(std::move(module), sink);

+  // stela::Real is just an alias for float so you can do this if you want
+  // using Signature = float(float, float);
+  using Signature = stela::Real(stela::Real, stela::Real);
+  // There's no type checking yet
+  // We're just blindly reinterpret_casting a pointer stela::Function<Signature> plus{engine->getFunctionAddress("plus")};
+  std::cout << "7 + 9 = " << plus(7.0f, 9.0f) << '\n';

+  stela::quitLLVM();

   return 0;
 }
 ```

-Here's some programs you can try out!
+~~Here's some programs you can try out!~~ Currently, only the **Member functions** test can be compiled to LLVM IR.
+The other tests use arrays, lambdas and global variables which are not supported yet.

 ### Lambdas